norcams/winch/docs/index.rst

 winch
 =====

-"winch is not cloud, hehe"
+*winch installs cloud hosts*

-Here's our current documentation.
+This is the `current documentation`_.
 Feel free to fork, contribute, anything!

 .. toctree::